The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 Many modern commentators call Thutmose III the 'Napoleon of Egypt', as a way of recognising both the vast military successes he experienced, as well as the long-term benefits he brought to his people, just as the modern Napoleon did.

-The priesthood of Amun
+The growing power of the priesthood of Amun

 Over time, these priests came to hold a lot of power, both in a religious and an economic sense.